mkudija/mkudija.github.io/reading-notes/_md/2014-04-29-For Better Forever.md

         * mutually satisfying solution
         * follow the rules of engagement: certain lines you never cross
         * five-to-one ratio of positivity to negativity
-    * 15 Commandements of Arguments
+    * 15 Commandments of Arguments
         * know when to hold them and know when to fold them
         * begin with the end in mind
         * get your thinking cap on straight